ElBarbs/CART360-ProjectProposal/README.md

 ### Data Workflow

 1. The first Pico WH is connected to the thermal camera and strategically positioned on the ceiling.
-Every 5 seconds, it captures an overhead view of the room and transmits the image data to the laptop using UDP.
+Every 5 seconds, it captures an overhead view of the room and transmits the image data to the laptop over Wi-Fi using UDP.
 2. A dedicated Python script runs on the laptop to receive, process, and analyze the thermal imaging data.
 Subsequently, the script calculates an anxiety level ranging from 0 to 7.
 The laptop then communicates this anxiety level to the second Pico WH via OSC.
 This value is also transmitted to a Sonic Pi loop playing on the subwoofer, that imitates a heartbeat.
 The intensity of the heartbeat sound correlates with the anxiety level, with higher levels resulting in a faster heartbeat.
 3. The second Pico WH is connected to the Arduino UNO R3, which is connected to the LED strips.
-The Pico WH receives the anxiety level from the laptop and sends it to the Arduino UNO R3 via UART.
-The Arduino UNO R3 receives the data and lights up the LED strips accordingly.
+The Pico WH receives the anxiety level from the laptop and sends it to the UNO R3 via UART.
+The UNO R3 receives the data and lights up the LED strips accordingly.